Overview

 We did not, however, like the secrecy around pricing and only got more elaborate fees because we knew exactly which fees to ask about.
 You'll only know the full picture when you receive your personalised contract with the whole fee schedule, which is a shame for a bank claiming there are no hidden fees.

-“I didn’t like the slow settlement time (3-5 working days) and registration that takes up to 2-3 weeks.
-Cardnet’s terminals are generally good, but Clover’s terminals can be glitchy and expensive, in our experience.”
+"I didn't like the slow settlement time (3-5 working days) and registration that takes up to 2-3 weeks.
+Cardnet's terminals are generally good, particular the PAX and Castles ones.
+Clover's terminals can be glitchy and expensive, in our experience."

 Although we did not see too many major red flags about the service, it could take up to three weeks to get started with it, so it's certainly not for those in a hurry.
 The wait may, however, be worth it for existing Lloyds account holders who prefer to lean on a trusted brand.